SundanceMultiprocessorTechnology/VCS-1/Hardware/Xilinx/Firmware/2018.3/Z7030/README.md

 This repository contains the required files to generate a hardware design for EMC2-DP using TE0715-30 + FM191, and generate a linux kernel.

 Software used:
-* Vivado 17.4
+* Vivado 18.3
+* SDK 18.3
 * Petalinux 17.4 (Running on Ubuntu 18.04)

-The instructions can be found [here](https://github.com/SundanceMultiprocessorTechnology/VCS-1_FM191_FW/wiki).
+The instructions can be found [here](https://github.com/SundanceMultiprocessorTechnology/VCS-1/wiki/Build-Firmware).

 Sundance contact:
 * Timoteo Garcia Bertoa timoteo.gb@sundance.com